 - At least one debit and credit entry are allowed for each journal entry.

 The double-entry method keeps the accounting balance.
 And it follows the balance sheet formula to keep it in balance.
-The adding of liabilities, and owner’s equity shows the business assets.
+The addition of liabilities, and owner’s balance equity shows the business assets.

 Liabilities + Owner’s equity = Assets

 Typically, there are 6 types of General Ledger Accounts.
 These are listed below:

 Assets are simply the resources that your company has.
 The asset account has the following things.

 - Accounts Receivable